jensg-st/azure-containerapp/README.md

-# azure-containerapp
-Direktiv demo for Azure containerapps
+# Direktiv Demo for Azure Containerapps